 1. Add the flour mixture to the butter-sugar mixture.
 It will be crumbly so use a rubber spatula to finish mixing the dough.

-2. Then, scoop the dough into balls.
+2. Then, use a #60 cookie scoop to scoop the dough into balls.
 Roll the balls in sugar.

 3. Line the cookie dough balls on a sheet pan lined with parchment paper.